Canop/crokey/README.md

 ![print_key](doc/print_key.png)

-## Displaying a string with a configurable format
+## Display a string with a configurable format

 ```rust
 use crokey::*;